 Dimitar Nikolov, a versatile conductor, pianist, and educator, has conducted numerous orchestral and opera performances in the United States and Europe.
 Audiences have been impressed by his ability to energize the orchestra and to produce unique sound within a large dynamic range.

-Currently, Mr. Nikolov is the Music Director/Conductor of the Baltimore Philharmonia Orchestra.
+Currently, Mr. Nikolov is the the Music Director/Conductor of the Pro Arte Chamber Orchestra and the Music Director/Conductor of the Baltimore Philharmonia Orchestra.
 Previous positions include Conducting Fellow of the Allentown Symphony Orchestra, Music Director of the Washington International Chorus, Music Director of the Fort Dodge Area Symphony, Music Director of the Bulgarian Wind Symphony, Assistant Conductor of the Des Moines Metro Opera, and Conductor of the Burgas State Opera.
 Mr. Nikolov has appeared as guest conductor with orchestras in the United States, Austria, Italy, Bulgaria, Romania, Russia, Ukraine, and Spain.

-In addition to his artistic and teaching activities, Dimitar is also currently pursuing a DMA degree in Orchestral Conducting at the Catholic University of America as a student of Maestro Murry Sidlin.
+Dimitar Nikolov has a DMA degree in Orchestral Conducting from the Catholic University of America where he studied with Maestro Murry Sidlin.